-In the end, it doesn't matter if you train in a class, at home or the gym.
+In the end, it doesn't matter if you train in a class, at home, or at the gym.
 Your body does not care about the surroundings.
-It only responds to the workouts, how effective they are and how regularly you do them.
+It only responds to the workouts, how effective they are, and how regularly you do them.

 Exercise is supposed to be a habit.
 Try and get some daily.

 Buying A Kettlebell - Things To Look Out For